caiks/TBOT03/README.md

 The three interest modes are all able to run as though they are in random effective mode 13 by means of a `random_override` flag set in the configuration.
 They still calculate the goal *slices* and the statistics, but ignore the decidable action distribution if it exists.

+To begin with, in mode 14, the measure of interest, which determines the goal *slice*, is merely the *size* of the *slice*.
+The idea is that the larger *slices* are more probably *on-diagonal* and hence have the greatest potential for future *alignments*.
+In this way we hope to increase the rate of *model* growth.
+Later on in mode 15, as we shall see, a better measure of interest is used.

 Much of the first work in mode 14 was to debug the frequent crashing.
 Various changes were made to such parameters as the simulation frames per second, the collision field of view, a rectangular or wedge field of view, the bias mechanism when blocked, and the goal search limits such as the maximum number of open *slices*.
 Eventually a degree of stability was obtained.

 In this run, the mode 14 was first set to use random effective mode -